 Gordon Wyant was elected MLA for Saskatoon Northwest in an October 2010 by-election.
 He was then re-elected in the 2011 and 2016 provincial elections.

-Gordon has previously served as Minister of Justice and Attorney General, Minister responsible for Saskatchewan Power Corporation and Minister responsible for SaskBuilds.
+Gordon has previously served as Minister of Justice and Attorney General and Minister responsible for Saskatchewan Power Corporation.
 Prior to that he was Deputy Government House Leader.

 Raised in Saskatoon, Gordon was the first Canadian-born member of his family.
 He completed his Bachelor of Arts degree with distinction in 1985, and graduated from the College of Law at the University of Saskatchewan in 1986.
 Shortly after convocation, Gordon began practicing law with the firm of McKercher LLP, where he practiced as a partner until his appointment as Attorney General.
 In 1987, Gordon received an award for highest standing in the 1987 Bar Admission course.
 He received his Queen's Counsel designation in 2009.